Compassionate Providence Criminal Defense Lawyer Protecting the Constitutional Rights of those Accused of Crimes

 - And more

 For all that is at stake, you cannot afford to leave the outcome of the trial up to chance.
-You need to work with a formidable Providence criminal defense lawyer who will make the strongest case possible.
+You need to work with a formidable criminal defense lawyer who will make the strongest case possible.
 Even if a defendant receives probation rather than a prison sentence, it is not cheap – in any sense of the word.

 You Have Rights – Don’t Let Anyone Tell you Otherwise

 Even if you believe (or prosecutors convince you) that your case is weak and that a conviction is inevitable, you owe it to yourself and your family to seek the best possible legal representation available.
-Contact our proven and respected Providence criminal defense lawyer at Kilroy Law Firm today so our team can begin working on your defense.
+Contact our proven and respected Providence criminal defense attorney at Kilroy Law Firm today so our team can begin working on your defense.

 Don’t Wait: Contact Us Today